 In the days leading up to the event, use email reminders and types of notifications.
 You can also continue event promotion efforts during the event on various social media platforms and after your event.
 You can also use analytics and data to learn more about how to market events.

-Now that you know how to market an event and use virtual event promotion effectively—and have the tools to be an event promoter, implement these tips and strategies to drive up attendance at your next virtual, hybrid, or in-person event.
+Now that you know how to market an event and use virtual event promotion effectively—and have the tools to be an event promoter, implement these tips and strategies to drive up attendance at your next virtual event, hybrid event, or in-person event.